 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments.
-The guidance in Accounting Standards Update ("ASU") 2016-13 replaces the incurred loss impairment methodology under current GAAP.
-The new impairment model requires immediate recognition of estimated credit losses expected to occur for most financial assets and certain other instruments.
-It will apply to all entities.
-For trade receivables, loans and held-to-maturity debt securities, entities will be required to estimate lifetime expected credit losses.
-This may result in earlier recognition of credit losses.
-In November 2019 the FASB issued ASU No. 2019-10, which delays this standard's effective date for SEC smaller reporting companies to the fiscal years beginning on or after December 15, 2022.
-The Company determined that this update will not have a material impact on the financial statements upon adoption on January 1, 2023.
+The guidance in ASU 2016-13 replaces the incurred loss impairment methodology under current GAAP.
+The new impairment requires immediate recognition of estimated credit losses expected to occur for most financial assets and certain other instruments.
+It applies to all entities.
+For trade receivables, loans and HTM debt securities, entities are required to estimate lifetime expected credit losses.
+Trading and AFS debt securities are required to be recorded at fair value.
+SEC small reporting companies were required to adopt this new guidance in fiscal years beginning on or after December 15, 2022.
+The Company adopted this guidance on a prospective basis as of January 1, 2023, and it had no material impact on the financial statements.